yusufipk/custom-homepage/README.md

 ### Adding a custom card

 For this you need to create an array inside data folder.
-For example card3.js and add desired websites to array.
+For example create card3.js and add desired websites to array.
 An example;

 ```javascript
 export const cards = [
 <a href="https://www.protonmail.com/login" target="">
 Protonmail
 </a>,
   <a href="https://www.youtube.com" target="">
     Youtube
   </a>,